-20 Effective Ways of Domestic Violence Prevention
+20 Actionable Ways for Domestic Violence Prevention

 The United Nations organization defines domestic/intimate partner violence as: